What to Look for When Choosing a Clothing Manufacturer

-What is your minimum order?
-It’s important to know whether your minimum order applies to all of your items or just items of a certain size or color.
+What is your minimum order quantity?
+It’s important to know whether your minimum order applies to all of your items or just items of a specific size or color.
 For example, is your minimum order for 500 shirts of all sizes and colors or 500 black size small shirts?
-This answer could make it cost prohibitive to make your full line with this manufacturer.
+This answer could make it cost-prohibitive to complete your full line with this manufacturer.

 What are average prices?

 - A clear understanding of the prospective manufacturer’s policy for minimum orders.

 - Whether the average prices match your needs.